 All the menus are like $15-25 for your average meal which is reasonable but note there is tax and compulsory gratuity which adds on about $15 to everything.

 We stayed in the The Gallivant Times Square.
 The location is perfect here.
-On the doorstop to broadway theartres and along the road from Times Square (of course), the Rockefeller and the bus stop for the bus tours.
-We were in walking distance to the pier for the boat trip, Central Park etc and got the hop on bus to get to the 9/11 area.
+On the doorstop to Broadway theatres and along the road from Times Square (of course), the Rockefeller and the bus stop for the bus tours.
+We were within walking distance to the pier for the boat trip, Central Park etc and got the hop on bus to get to the 9/11 area.